 First-place winner of the 2025 Vandoren Emerging Artist Award in Jazz, George Rogers is a saxophonist, composer, teacher, and facilitator from the San Francisco Bay Area, currently based in Northeast Ohio.

-Drawing inspiration from a diverse array of genres, Rogers's playing and composing styles blend elements of traditional, modern, and avant-garde jazz, while also embracing influences from popular, experimental, and singer-songwriter music.
+Drawing inspiration from a diverse array of genres, Rogers's playing and composing styles blend elements of traditional, modern, and avant-garde jazz, while also embracing influences from experimental, popular, and singer-songwriter music.

 Though occasionally traveling to San Francisco and New York City, Rogers currently resides in Oberlin, OH, where he offers in-person and remote lessons in saxophone, improvisation, and composition.